 His second heart attack came a year later, followed by double-bypass surgery.
 He had another heart attack in 1997, and repairs were made using angioplasty.
 In June 2002, he suffered a massive heart attack that severely damaged his left ventricle.

 "Really, up to that point, life had been fine," he said.
 "But from 2002 until I got the transplant, things just kept getting worse."
-At that time, The Nebraska Medical Center wasn't performing heart transplants.
+At that time, Nebraska Medicine wasn't performing heart transplants.
 The program had been suspended in 1999 when the chief surgeon died in an auto accident.

 Lombardi's cardiologist suggested he contact a widely recognized clinic out of state.
 He did - and that's when the aneurysm was discovered.
 At seven centimeters and growing, Lombardi and his wife, Jennifer, whom he married six years ago, were told the aneurysm was well past the critical stage.

 "They said, 'Go home and write your obituary.
 There's nothing anyone can do for you.'
 We begged (them) to do the surgery.
 We said, 'If you give us a 10 percent chance of survival, we'll take it.'
 The surgeon got kind of angry with us and said, 'No. I'm not performing a warm autopsy on you.'"

 After returning to Omaha, the couple sent Lombardi's medical records to clinics across the country.
 Some gave the same reply they'd already heard.
 Some didn't reply at all.

 They visited a general practitioner who suggested a cardiovascular and thoracic surgeon.
 That visit, in turn, led them to Mohammad Quader, MD, lead transplant surgeon and director of Heart Transplantation and Ventricular Assist Device Therapy at Nebraska Medicine that had resumed its heart transplant program in 2005.